phurwicz/hover/docs/pages/tutorial/t7-snorkel-improvise-rules.md

 Run the block below and open the resulting URL to launch a recipe.

+-   labeling functions are evaluated against the `dev` set.
+    -   hence you are advised to send the labels produced by these functions to the `train` set, not the `dev` set.
--   Then, come back and edit the list of labeling functions **in-place**.
+-   come back and edit the list of labeling functions **in-place** in one of the code cells above.
--   Then, Go to the launched app and refresh the functions!
+    -   then go to the launched app and refresh the functions!

 <pre data-executable>
 {!docs/snippets/py/t7-3-snorkel-crosscheck.txt!}